RafhaanShah/Container-Mon/README.md

         environment:
           - CONTAINERMON_NOTIFICATION_URL=telegram://token@telegram?channels=channel-1
   ```

+## Troubleshooting
+- Docker API version issues: if you get error messages like `client version 1.43 is too new.
+Maximum supported API version is 1.42` then please set the `DOCKER_API_VERSION` environment variable to the latest version supported by your Docker engine (e.g. `DOCKER_API_VERSION=1.42`, which you can check by running `docker version`.
+- Notifier issues: please check if your URL works with the Shoutrrr CLI from [here](https://containrrr.dev/shoutrrr/0.7/getting-started/#through_the_cli).

 ## Security Considerations
 - It can be considered a security risk to directly map your Docket socket inside a container.
 A proxy such as [Socket-Proxy](https://github.com/Tecnativa/docker-socket-proxy) can be used to give fine-grained access to parts of the Docker API, this application only needs to be able to read a list of running containers ->